-The United States has bilateral social security agreements with many countries to eliminate dual taxation and coverage under two social security systems.
-Under these agreements, sometimes known as totalization agreements, employees generally must pay social security taxes only to the country where they work.
+The United States has social security agreements, also known as totalization agreements, with many countries that eliminate dual social security coverage and taxation.
+Under these agreements, employees generally must pay social security taxes only to the country where they work.
 Employees and employers who are subject to foreign social security taxes under these agreements are potentially exempt from U.S. social security taxes, including the Medicare portion.
 For more information, go to SSA.gov/international, or see Pub.
 519, U.S. Tax Guide for Aliens.